 Vasa is proud to have supported Alex Meyer.
 It’s an honor to be associated with an athlete who exhibits tremendous character in and out of the sport.
 We invite you to watch this video as Alex pursued his dream of achieving success at the 2016 Olympic Games in Rio.

 1. What’s it like to go from being a college athlete to being a full-time athlete?

 At first, it didn’t feel much different.
 Many of my friends were still on the Varsity team at Harvard, I lived close to the pool, and pretty much just substituted naps in place of class time.
 But over the last few years, I’ve taken on more of a coaching and mentoring role with the team, stepped up my dryland training, and have devoted more time to keeping up swimming-related business.

-2. Practically speaking, how do you make it as a pro?
+2. Practically speaking, how do you make it work as a professional swimmer?
 What sacrifices do you have to make?

 Most of my income comes from the Athlete Partnership Agreement, for which I am grateful.
 Additionally, I receive some sponsorship and prize money and even teach a few private lessons here and there for some extra cash.
 Living in the Boston area is expensive, so there isn’t a lot of discretionary spending in my budget!